zefie/nxt_and_x86/prebuilt/readme.txt

-Place files from an existing Android x86 build in this folder and run ./copy (cm|aosp) prebuilt to attempt to patch the existing files.
+Place files from an existing Android x86 build in a subfolder of this folder and run "sudo ./copy (cm|aosp) prebuilt foldername" to attempt to patch the existing files.

 Files required: